ganrad/Az-DevOps-Agent-On-AKS/README.md

 2. Deploy the Azure DevOps Pipeline Agent on AKS

-   If you haven't already, login to the Linux VM via a terminal session.
+   Login to the Linux VM via a terminal session (in case you haven't already).
 You must have `kubectl` and `helm` configured and connected to the AKS cluster.

    ```bash
    #